- Starting with a Crowded Ambience Sample

 Getting the right sound behind a video can make or break the realism for any viewer, taking them out of the sonic worlds you've created.
 It’s easy to choose the right mixture of sounds, but stringing them all together into a coherent whole requires a few technical skills… as well as a good knowledge of how your scene would sound in the real world.

-In this sound design tutorial, we’re going to construct a sonic journey using audio mixing techniques and many SFX elements from both the Free SFX Cellar - Background Ambiences Pack and from our main SFX Cellar platform itself.
+In this sound design tutorial, we’re going to construct a sonic journey using audio mixing techniques and many SFX elements from both the Free SFX Cellar - Background Ambiences Pack and from our large collection of sound effects in SFX Cellar platform itself.
 In the scene, the listener is moving from a busy subway station, out into the city and away into a quieter area, as things happen around them all the while.
 We'll be using sound design basics as well as some more advanced sound design, so there's something here for everyone!

-You can download our Background Ambiences Pack to construct your own scene right here…
+Featured Resource: You can download our Background Ambiences Pack to construct your own scene

 We’ll begin our designing our sonic worlds with this file from the free Background Ambiences Pack.
 This is the soundscape of a busy metro station with crowd sounds, announcements and music happening in the background.